Overview

 From P2, the trail immediately starts with a challenging and steep ascent.
 You'll begin hiking on a paved road with a series of hairpin bends, that lead you higher up the mountain.
 This part of the hike can be quite demanding, so take your time and pace yourself.
 Remember that after this part, there’s still a lot to come.

-Distance: 27 km return hike
+Total Distance: 27 km return hike

 Height difference: 800 m

-Total ascent: 1200 m
+Total elevation gain: 1200 m

 Estimated hiking time: 8–12 hours

 The real hike to Trolltunga starts on P3.
 The first 1 to 2 kilometers is quite straight.
 After this part, the path changes into a staircase.
 It is quite a demanding part uphill for a while, but to our opinion it is the toughest part of the hike from P3 to Trolltunga.
-Once you conquered this part uphill, the rest of the walk is a pleasant alternation between ascending and descending.
+Once you conquer this part uphill, the rest of the walk is a pleasant alternation between ascending and descending.

-Distance: 20 km return hike
+Total Distance: 20 km return hike

 Height difference: 320 m

-Total ascent: 800 m
+Total elevation gain: 800 m

 Estimated hiking time: 7–10 hours